inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ### Funding

-This bird tracking network is funded for LifeWatch by the Hercules Foundation (<http://www.herculesstichting.be/in_English/>), with additional contributions from the Terrestrial Ecology Unit (TEREC) at the University of Ghent.
+This bird tracking network is funded for LifeWatch by the Hercules Foundation (<http://www.herculesstichting.be/in_English/>), with additional contributions from the Terrestrial Ecology Unit (TEREC) at the University of Ghent and funding of Interreg Natura People (EFRO) through the Province of West-Flanders.

 ## Acknowledgements